Timber Home Living Left Header Ad

 A rustic timber frame home built along side a golf course fairway takes its cues from secluded lodges.

-Timber -frame and log houses often conjure notions of remote rustic outposts located in solitary surroundings of open grasslands or mature woodlands.
-It’s not very often one thinks of upscale suburbs.
-So when developer Fred Austin approached MossCreek to create a timber-framed home on less than an acre in the densely populated Pronghorn development — a gated golf course community just outside Bend, Oregon — the principle of the firm, Allen Halcomb, was intrigued.
+Timber-frame and log houses often conjure notions of remote rustic outposts located in solitary surroundings of open grasslands or mature woodlands.
+It’s not very often one immediately thinks upscale suburb.
+So when developer Fred Austin approached MossCreek to create a timber-framed log home on less than an acre site in the densely populated Pronghorn development — a gated golf course community just outside Bend, Oregon — the principle of the firm, Allen Halcomb, was intrigued.

-“One of the greatest challenges in designing a house in this type of community is that neighbors sit close so you want to be cognizant of privacy when it comes to the placement of rooms, windows and doors,” says Halcomb.
+“One of the greatest challenges in designing a house in this type of community is that neighbors sit close — in this case, 30 feet on both sides — so you want to be cognizant of privacy when it comes to the placement of rooms, windows and doors,” says Halcomb.
+“You also want to maintain that lodge retreat atmosphere within the house.”

 To play up that feeling of seclusion, Halcomb chose to orient the living spaces to the back of the house, which faces east and offers expansive views of the golf course.
 Halcomb designed the public, or street, side of the house to create drama and a high-desert architectural theme.

 Another design divide is a jumped stacked stone wall with a see-through fireplace that separates a parlor from the great room.
 The stone echoes the exterior stone pillars.
-The dining area is walled with glass windows on three sides to further the experience of wide, open spaces.
+The great room mantel pays homage to this region, with its shelf made of juniper, a tree indigenous to Oregon.
+MossCreek walled the dining area in glass windows on three sides to further the experience of wide, open spaces.
+The window trim in the dining room is oversized to create balance with the massive log beams.

 Square footage: 4,000